 I’m a big believer in making lists, and it’s one of the first things I suggest to my coaching clients.

-Making a list is an important first step, so block off some time and find a calm, distraction-free writing space.
+Making a list is an essential first step, so block off some time and find a calm, distraction-free writing space.
 Assign this task the same respect and focus you would to any writing session.

 Begin the process by writing down all your ideas in the form of a list.
 Write enough of a phrase to remember your vision when you return to this list in the future.